Landlord-Tenant Lawyer Career Information

 Skills necessary for a landlord-tenant lawyer include:

-The U.S. Department of Labor’s Bureau of Labor Statistics (BLS) says that the average lawyer in the U.S., no matter their specialization, was making of $122,960 per year as of May 2019.
-Law Crossing quotes the average national salary for landlord-tenant lawyers at $118,300 as of 2020.
-They note that landlord-tenant lawyers working in the following metropolitan areas earn higher than average salaries:
+The U.S. Department of Labor’s Bureau of Labor Statistics (BLS) says that the average lawyer in the U.S., no matter their specialization, was making $163,770 per year as of May 2022.
+The BLS notes that landlord-tenant lawyers working in the following metropolitan areas earn higher than average salaries:

 Other names that landlord-tenants are known by include real estate attorney, real estate transactional attorney, and staff attorney.
-The BLS projects average growth of four percent for all lawyer jobs (regardless of specialization) from 2019 through 2029.
+The BLS projects average growth of ten percent for all lawyer jobs (regardless of specialization) from 2021 through 2031.
 It is expected that jobs for landlord-tenant attorneys will keep pace with this average expected increase.